mockoon/mockoon.com/content/docs/v8.4.0/mockoon-cloud/api-mock-cloud-deployments.md

 ## Plans quotas and limits

-Some **quotas and limits apply** to the cloud deployment feature.
-Here are the main ones:

-- **Solo plan**:
-  - 1 cloud deployment.
-  - 50&nbsp;000 requests per month.
-  - 5 requests per second.
-- **Team plan**:
-  - 3 cloud deployments.
-  - 100&nbsp;000 requests per month.
-  - 10 requests per second.

-These quotas and limits are subject to change.
-Please refer to your [account settings](/account/subscription/) for the latest information.
+Some **quotas and limits apply** to the cloud deployment feature depending on your plan.
+As these quotas and limits are subject to change over time, please refer to your [account settings](/account/subscription/) for the information specific to your account.

 ## Future improvements